Skip to main content

 Tried: Run RsaCtfTool with --attack cube_root when the actual exponent is 20, not 3

-The --attack cube_root flag specifically targets e=3 and does not automatically generalize to e=20.
-The tool will report no plaintext found because its cube_root implementation computes iroot(c, 3) rather than iroot(c, e) for arbitrary small e.
-You need to run the manual gmpy2.iroot(c, 20) script instead, or check if the tool has a separate flag for the general small exponent case.
+The --attack cube_root flag targets e=3 specifically and does not generalize to e=20, so the tool reports no plaintext: its implementation computes iroot(c, 3) rather than iroot(c, e).
+Run the manual gmpy2.iroot(c, 20) script instead, or look for a separate flag covering the general small-exponent case.

 Tried: Pass --attack wiener instead, assuming a small exponent means a small private key

 Wiener's attack targets a small private exponent d, not a small public exponent e.
-These are different weaknesses: small d leaks the private key via continued fractions on e/n, while small e causes the cube-root (or e-th root) shortcut when m^e < n.
-Wiener's attack will produce no output here because d is a normal 2048-bit value.
+They are different weaknesses: small d leaks the private key through continued fractions on e/n, while small e opens the e-th root shortcut when m^e stays below n.
+Here d is a normal 2048-bit value, so Wiener's produces nothing.

 Learn more